There is no Enriques surface over the integers: Classification of certain jacobian fibrations

 Suppose now that $J_a$ has Kodaira symbol $\III^*$.
 Here we are in Lang Case 7, and the configuration of singular geometric fibers must be $\III^*+\I_1+\I_1$.
 The Weierstra\ss{} equation is of the form $y^2+txy+t^3c_0y=x^3+t^2d_0x^2+ t^3e_1x+t^5f_1$ with $t\nmid e_1$.
 Making a change of variables we achieve $c_0=0$ and $e_1=1$.
 The discriminant becomes $\Delta=t^{10}(tf_1+1)$.
 Since the fiber over the unique point $x\in\PP^1$ with residue field $\kappa(x)\simeq \FF_4$ is singular, we must have $f_1=1+t$.
 The case $d_0=1$ yields $J_b=E_2$, contradiction.
 Thus $d_0=0$.
 Again the Weierstra\ss{} equation and the ensuing $j$-invariant are as in the table.

-It remains to understand the situation that one of the fibers over rational points is semistable, say with $m\geq 1$ irreducible components.
+We next consider the situation that one of the fibers over rational points is semistable.
 Applying an automorphism of the projective line, we may assume that this happens over $c\in\PP^1$, and that this point is given by $t=\infty$.
-The remaining fiber is ordinary, and we write $J_b=E_{2i}$ for some $1\leq i\leq 2$, such that $r_b=2i$.
+Recall that $r_c\geq 1$ is the number of irreducible components in $J_c$.
+The remaining fiber is ordinary, and we write $J_b=E_{2i}$ for some $1\leq i\leq 2$, such that $n_b=2i$.
 Suppose first that the semistable fiber is untwisted.
-Then $r_c=2m$, and \eqref{cardinality} gives $n+i+m=12$.
+Then $n_c=2r_c$, and \eqref{cardinality} gives $r_a+i+r_c=12$.
 In particular, we have

-For $n=6$ this estimate gives $m\geq 4$.
+For $r_a=6$ this estimate gives $r_c\geq 4$.
 By Lang's Classification, the configuration of fibers over rational points must be $\I_1^*+E_4+\I_4$.
-For $n=7$ we get $m\geq 3$, and now the classification ensures that the configuration must be $\IV^*+E_4+\I_3$.
+For $r_a=7$ we get $r_a\geq 3$, and now the classification ensures that the configuration must be $\IV^*+E_4+\I_3$.
 In this case, however, there is a unique additional degenerate fiber, which has Kodaira symbol $\I_1$.
 The uniqueness ensures that it lies over a rational point, contradiction.
-For $n=8$ we obtain $m\geq 2$, and the configuration is $\III^*+E_4+\I_2$.
-Finally, for $n=9$ the possible configuration is $\II^*+E_4+\I_1$.
-If the semistable fiber is twisted, we have $m\leq 2$ and $r_c=2n+2$.
-Now \eqref{cardinality} becomes $n+i+m=11$ and thus $n\geq 11-i-n\geq 7$, and the argument is similar.
+For $r_a=8$ we obtain $r_c\geq 2$, and the configuration is $\III^*+E_4+\I_2$.
+Finally, for $r_a=9$ the possible configuration is $\II^*+E_4+\I_1$.
+If the semistable fiber is twisted, we have $r_c\leq 2$ and $n_c=2r_c+2$.
+Now \eqref{cardinality} becomes $r_a+i+r_c=11$ and thus $r_c\geq 11-i-r_a\geq 7$, and the argument is similar.
 Summing up, we have the following possibilities:

-Let me give the details for the first case: Here we are in Lang Case 5A, with a Weierstra\ss{} equation of the form $y^2+txy+t^2c_1y=x^3+td_1x^2+t^3e_1x+t^4ec_2$, subject to the conditions $t\nmid d_1$ and $t\nmid c_1$.
-Making a change of coordinates, we may assume $c_1=1$ and $e_1=1$.
+Let me give the details for the first case: Here we are in Lang Case 5A, with a Weierstra\ss{} equation of the form $y^2+txy+t^2c_1y=x^3+td_1x^2+t^3e_1x+t^4c_2$, subject to the conditions $t\nmid c_1$ and $t\nmid d_1$.
+Making a change of coordinates, we may assume $c_1=1$ and $e_1=t$.
 Now the discriminant becomes

-The second factor vanishes, because we assume that the semistable fiber is at $t=\infty$.
-Comparing coefficients yields the solutions $c_2=t+t^2$, $d_1=t$ and $c_2=1+t+t^2$, $d_1=1+t$.
+The second factor is a unit, hence equals one, because we assume that the semistable fiber is at $t=\infty$.
+Comparing coefficients yields the solutions $c_2=t+t^2$, $d_1=1$ and $c_2=1+t+t^2$, $d_1=1+t$.
 For the latter solutions, the semistable fiber is twisted, as revealed by the Tate Algorithm at $t=\infty$.
-Hence the Weierstra\ss{} equation and the resulting $j$-invariant is as in the Table.
+Hence we are in the former case, and the Weierstra\ss{} equation and the resulting $j$-invariant is as in the Table.
 The remaining cases are even simpler, and handled in the same fashion.
 We leave the details to the reader.
+Summing up, this settles the case $r_a\geq 6$.